DevKiro/kmw/README.md

 # atpresent
-At Present is a custom Shopify "Online Store 2.0" theme made for modern marketplaces and dropshippers, and optimized for device speed.
+Dropship is a Shopify Online Store 2.0 theme built for At Present and optimized for device speed.